-This subscription will be the first step in a long-term plan to make sure that EVBox is responsible throughout all operations, even after disposal.
-Because the subscription lasts longer than just the charging station itself, companies can reduce spending and lower their carbon footprint at the same time.
+This subscription will be the first step in a long-term plan to make sure that EVBox is responsible throughout all our operations, even after disposal.
+Because the subscription lasts longer than the charging station itself, companies can reduce spending and lower their carbon footprint at the same time.

 Keep an eye on evbox.com for the release of this subscription model!